zack-bitcoin/amoveo-c-miner/README.md

 sh clean.sh
 ```

+By default it uses 3 threads for mining.
+To change this, change the line near the top of `miner.erl`
+It says `-define(CORES, 3).`.
+Change the 3 to the number of threads that you want to mine with.
+Usually, this should be the same as, or one less than the number of CPU cores on your computer.

 [The build.sh install script works for ubuntu linux](build.sh).
 If you are using a different system, you will have to make some simple changes.

 By writing a miner for Amoveo in C, it becomes easier to write miners for the GPU and FPGAs.